 Whooping Cough Vaccine Side Effects

 There may also be side effects of this vaccine which includes crankiness, fever, headache, fatigue at the site of the injection.
-These effects are normal, but you can consult with your doctor if your baby is effected by this.
+These effects are normal, but you can consult with your doctor if your baby is affected by this.

 Whooping Cough Treatment

 Antibiotics are used against Bordetella pertussis vaccine in the treatment of whooping cough.
-These antibiotics are very effective in reducing the intensity of whooping cough at the early stages of disease.
+These antibiotics are very effective in reducing the intensity of whooping cough at the early stages of the disease.
 It is also prescribed to treat any other infections that may have developed.
-Preventative (prophylactic) antibiotic treatment can be recommended to prevent the spreading of bacteria for other members of household.
-At the second stage of this disease, antibiotics such as azithromycin(5-day course), erythromycin*(14-day course), clarithromycin(7-day course) are given reduce the complexity of this disease.
+Preventative (prophylactic) antibiotic treatment can be recommended to prevent the spreading of bacteria for other members of the household.
+At the second stage of this disease, antibiotics such as azithromycin(5-day course), erythromycin*(14-day course), clarithromycin(7-day course) are given to reduce the complexity of this disease.

 Treatments given to the child for whooping cough symptoms other than antibiotics are –